 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Allegiant Travel Co Upsizes Notes Offering
+Allegiant Travel Co.
+Upsizes Senior Secured Notes Offering

-Allegiant Travel Company has upsized its senior secured notes offering to $650 million from the $500 million it had previously announced, an increase of $150 million.
-The company priced the 7.125% notes due 2031 at 99.479% of principal, with issuance expected on June 24, 2026.
+Allegiant Travel Co. said it has upsized its senior secured notes offering to $650 million from the $500 million it had previously announced, an increase of $150 million.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.